Anjigadu/designpatterns/head_first/pattern_definition.md

 2. Observer Pattern

 It defines the One to Many relationship between the objects.
 So when one object changes its state, the dependents get notified and updated automatically.

+3. Decorator Pattern

+It attaches additional responsibilities to an object dynamically.
+Decorators provide flexible alternative to subclassing for extending functionality.